 There are many causes, theories and mysteries surrounding this phenomenon.
-And individual health history, genetics and other factors can play a role.
+And personal health history, genetics and other factors can play a role.

-However, one thing experts agree on is that lifestyle choices and environment play a key role in many types of brain health issues; from memory loss and cognitive development to mental health and mood.
+However, experts agree that lifestyle choices and environment play a key role in many types of brain health issues, from memory loss and cognitive development to mental health and mood.

-This is really good news because lifestyle and environment are two areas we can influence.
+This is excellent news because lifestyle and environment are two areas we can influence.

 What does all this have to do with country living?
 As it turns out, living in rural areas provides us with the optimal environmental and lifestyle conditions for enhanced cognitive health in children, adults, and the elderly.

-Here are 7 ways country living can help boost cognitive health and development based on science.
+Here are seven ways country living can help boost cognitive health and development based on science.

 #1: Less Noise Makes for a Happier, More Rested Brain

-Cities are well-known for their problems with air pollution, which can cause and/or aggravate a variety of health conditions.
+Cities are well-known for their problems with air pollution, which can cause and/or aggravate various health conditions.
 But less attention is paid to the noise pollution that plagues most urban dwellers 24/7.

-Yes, the sounds of traffic, aircraft, round the clock garbage pick-up, blasting stereos, trains, etc. do fade into the background after a while.
-But research has shown that consistent exposure to noise pollution can cause a decline in brain health, including: cognitive processing damage, mental health degradation, memory deficits, emotional stress, learning difficulties in children, and sleep deprivation (to name but a few).
+Yes, the sounds of traffic, aircraft, round-the-clock garbage pick-up, blasting stereos, trains, etc., do fade into the background after a while.
+But research has shown that consistent exposure to noise pollution can cause a decline in brain health, including: cognitive processing damage, mental health degradation, memory deficits, emotional stress, learning difficulties in children, and sleep deprivation (to name a few).

-Thus, by living in a quieter setting, you can help protect your brain from the damaging effects of urban noise pollution.
-Plus, it’s been proven that the sounds of nature (like birds chirping in the morning or the sound of a babbling brook) positively impact the brain by helping it shift into “rest and restore mode” vs. “fight or flight”.
+Thus, living in a quieter setting can help protect your brain from the damaging effects of urban noise pollution.
+Plus, it’s been proven that the sounds of nature (like birds chirping in the morning or the sound of a babbling brook) positively impact the brain by helping it shift into “rest and restore mode” vs. “fight or flight.”